aniketisin/SPOJ/README.md

 # SPOJ
-SPOJ questions solved by me
+These consists of SPOJ solutions solved by me so far.
+Each file is named after its problem code.